Two men have been convicted of serious tax offences following successful investigations under the Serious Financial Crime Taskforce (SFCT).

 This verdict follows a second successful tax crime prosecution on 29 April 2016, when Timothy Charles Pratten was convicted and sentenced on re-trial in the NSW Supreme Court to five years’ imprisonment, with a non-parole period of two years, for failing to declare income in his income tax returns for the financial years ending 30 June 2003 to 2009.

 The 55 year old former insurance company director used a web of offshore entities in Vanuatu, including trusts and companies, to conceal approximately $4.552 million in income from the ATO, resulting in a tax shortfall of approximately $2.055 million.
 Mr Pratten used these funds to support a lavish lifestyle, buying multiple properties, a helicopter and luxury boat.

-The Commonwealth Director of Public Prosecutions (CDPP) last week lodged an appeal with the NSW Court of Criminal Appeal in the matter of Mr Pratten as it is of the view that the sentence imposed was manifestly inadequate for the crimes he committed.
+The Commonwealth Director of Public Prosecutions (CDPP) lodged appeals with the NSW Court of Criminal Appeal (CCA) against both sentences imposed on Mr Pratten as it was of the view that the sentences imposed were manifestly inadequate for the crimes he committed.

 CDPP Deputy Director Shane Kirne said abuse of the tax system through intentional and dishonest behaviour is a very serious offence, that warrants the imposition of strong penalties.

 “These offenders both used calculated and deliberate tactics to attempt to evade their tax obligations,” Mr Kirne said.

 The two guilty convictions, and appeal outcome in Pratten, are successful results under the SFCT, established 1 July 2015, which focuses on serious international tax evasion as well as other criminal activities related to phoenix businesses and abusive use of trusts.

 “By sharing intelligence under the Taskforce we can build a detailed understanding of the criminal activity and ensure offenders face the full force of the law,” Mr Cranston said.